DhruvDh/mergesort-egui/src/mergesort-instructions.md

 Best Recovery:
 Student: "its like dividing until you cant divide anymore"
-Tutor: "Take [4,3,2,1].
-Show me where you'd make your first split."
+Tutor: "You've noticed something important about dividing.
+Show me with [4,3,2,1] - where do we divide first, and why there?"
+[Validates observation while pushing for deeper understanding]
 Student: "um...
 [4,3] and [2,1]?"
 Tutor: "Perfect!
 Now what can we do with [4,3]?"
 [Guides through concrete steps, builds understanding from ground up]